 - Epigenetics Is Everywhere.
 What you eat, where you live, who you interact with, when you sleep, how you exercise, even aging – all of these can eventually cause chemical modifications around the genes that will turn those genes on or off over time.
 Additionally, in certain diseases such as cancer or Alzheimer’s, various genes will be switched into the opposite state, away from the normal/healthy state.

 - Epigenetics Makes Us Unique.
 Even though we are all human, why do some of us have blonde hair or darker skin?
 Why do some of us hate the taste of mushrooms or eggplants?
 Why are some of us more sociable than others?
 The different combinations of genes that are turned on or off is what makes each one of us unique.
-Furthermore, there have been indications that some epigenetic changes can be inherited.
+Furthermore, there have been indications that some epigenetic changes can even be inherited.

 - Epigenetics Is Reversible.
-With 20,000+ genes, what will be the result of the different combinations of genes being turned on or off?
+With more than 20,000 genes, what will be the result of the different combinations of genes being turned on or off?
 The possible arrangements are enormous!
-But if we could map every single cause and effect of the different combinations, and if we could reverse the gene’s state to keep the good while eliminating the bad… then we could theoretically* cure cancer, slow aging, stop obesity, and so much more.
+But if we could map every single cause and effect of the different combinations, and if we could reverse the gene’s state to keep the good while eliminating the bad… then we could hypothetically* cure cancer, slow aging, stop obesity, and so much more.

 *Editor’s Note: Be wary of self-help claims that exploit epigenetics and seem too good to be true.
 We recommend you read about the abuse of epigenetics and pseudoscience.